odoo/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

 Assign leads based on probability
 =================================

-Odoo *CRM* can assign leads/opportunities to sales teams and salespeople based on specified rules.
-Create assignment rules based on the leads' probability of success to prioritize those that are more likely to result in deals.
+Odoo **CRM** can assign leads/opportunities to sales teams and salespeople, based on specified rules.
+Create assignment rules, based on the leads' probability of success, to prioritize those that are more likely to result in deals.

 Configure rule-based assignment
 -------------------------------

-To activate *rule-based assignment*, navigate to :menuselection:`CRM --> Configuration --> Settings`, and activate :guilabel:`Rule-Based Assignment`.
+To activate *Rule-Based Assignment*, navigate to :menuselection:`CRM app --> Configuration --> Settings`, and tick the :guilabel:`Rule-Based Assignment` checkbox.
+Then, click :guilabel:`Save`.

-The rule-based assignment feature can be set to run :guilabel:`Manually`, meaning an Odoo user must manually trigger the assignment, or :guilabel:`Repeatedly`, meaning Odoo will automatically trigger the assignment according to the chosen time period.
+The :guilabel:`Rule-Based Assignment`` feature can be set to run :guilabel:`Manually`, meaning an Odoo user **must** manually trigger the assignment, or :guilabel:`Repeatedly`, meaning Odoo will automatically trigger the assignment according to the chosen time period.

 To set up automatic lead assignment, select :guilabel:`Repeatedly` for the :guilabel:`Running` section.
 Then, customize how often Odoo will trigger the automatic assignment in the